 When the SPRL bit is in the logical "0" state, all Sector Protection Registers are unlocked and can be modified (the Protect Sector and Unprotect Sector commands, as well as the Global Protect and Global Unprotect features, will be processed as normal).
-The SPRL bit defaults to the logical "0" state after a power-up or a device reset.
+The SPRL bit defaults to the logical "0" state after device power-up.
+The Reset command has no effect on the SPRL bit.

-The SPRL bit can be modified freely whenever the \overline{WP} pin is deasserted.
-However, if the \overline{WP} pin is asserted, then the SPRL bit may only be changed from a logical "0" (Sector Protection Registers are unlocked) to a logical "1" (Sector Protection Registers are locked).
-In order to reset the SPRL bit back to a logical "0" using the Write Status Register command, the \overline{WP} pin will have to first be deasserted.
+The SPRL bit can be modified freely whenever the $\overline{\text{WP}}$ pin is deasserted.
+However, if the $\overline{\text{WP}}$ pin is asserted, then the SPRL bit may only be changed from a logical "0" (Sector Protection Registers are unlocked) to a logical "1" (Sector Protection Registers are locked).
+In order to reset the SPRL bit back to a logical "0" using the Write Status Register command, the $\overline{\text{WP}}$ pin will have to first be deasserted.